virtual-labs/exp-thermal-stability-of-proteins-iiith/experiment/theory.md

 Circular Dichroism or CD Spectrocsopy measures the difference in absorption of right and left circularly polarized light.
 The difference arises if there is asymmetry present in a compact arrangement of chromophores that are within interacting distances.
 The typical chromophore in a protein or polypeptide is the peptide bond.
 The spatial juxtaposition of these peptide groups changes as a function of the backbone geometry.
 It is therefore expected that as the backbone conformation changes, the CD signal will also change.
 Therefore the CD spectra of polypeptides are highly sensitive to the overall conformation of a polypeptide chain.

-CD values are measured as mean residue ellipticities in millidegree units and reported as MRE ([¦È] = ¦È/10 n.l.c) where n is the number of peptide bonds, l is the cuvette pathlength in cm, c is the concentration in Molarity and ¦È is the observed ellipticity in mdeg.
+CD values are measured as mean residue ellipticities in millidegree units and reported as MRE ([Î¸] = Î¸/10 n.l.c) where n is the number of peptide bonds, l is the cuvette pathlength in cm, c is the concentration in Molarity and Î¸ is the observed ellipticity in mdeg.
 This normalizes concentration or number of peptide bond differences between two samples.
-The unit of [¦È] is: deg.cm2.dmol-1.
+The unit of [Î¸] is: deg.cm2.dmol<sup>-1</sup>.

-Theoretical calculations suggest that the random coil conformation gives rise to a negative minimum < 200nm. ¦Â-sheet conformation is characterized by one negative band around 216 nm and a positive band around 197 nm.
-The ¦Á- helix gives rise to two negative bands (double minima), around 222nm (n-¦Ð*) and 208nm (¦Ð-¦Ð* parallel) with almost equal intensity.
-There is also a strong positive band at around 192nm (¦Ð-¦Ð* perpendicular).
+Theoretical calculations suggest that the random coil conformation gives rise to a negative minimum < 200nm. Î²-sheet conformation is characterized by one negative band around 216 nm and a positive band around 197 nm.
+The Î±- helix gives rise to two negative bands (double minima), around 222nm (n-Ï€*) and 208nm (Ï€-Ï€* parallel) with almost equal intensity.
+There is also a strong positive band at around 192nm (Ï€-Ï€* perpendicular).

 Relationship between regions of the CD spectrum and protein structural types.
 <img src="images/table.png">
 <br/>